fieldtrip/website/workshop/madrid2019/tutorial_stats.md

     elec = prepare_elec_chennu2016(base_sedation.label);

 Now we are going to normalize the PSD using the mean taken over a frequency range defined in **freq_norm**.
-In the **[resting state frequency analysis](/workshop/madrid2019/tutorial_freq)**.

-We learnt different ways to normalize the PSD and here we can employed one of them
+In the **[resting state frequency analysis](/workshop/madrid2019/tutorial_freq)** we learnt different ways to normalize the PSD and here we can employ one of them

     freq_oi   = [8 15];   % frequency range to display averages
     freq_norm = [0.7 40]; % frequency range used to normalize the spectrum